Tbori1/Adeoti-Tolubori-CV/resume.md

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->
-**Quality Analyst,** _2018 - present_
+**Quality Analyst,** _2018 - Present_

 <span>Amaduke Geo-Resources Nigeria ltd</span>

-Amaduke Geo-Resources is a water solution company with interest in water plant construction, geo-physical survey and analysis, borehole drilling and water treatment.
+Amaduke Geo-Resources is a water solution company with interest in water plant construction, geophysical survey and analysis, borehole drilling and water treatment.

  - Carry out microbial analysis on water samples
  - Perform heavy metal test and other metal ion present in water samples